CaptainDylan/Books_Films/README.txt

 ---------------------

 1. Open Qlik Sense Desktop (on Windows, navigate to Programs -> Qlik Sense -> Qlik Sense Desktop)
-2. Login to your account
+2. Login with the account you created in step 1 under Installation
 3. On the Qlik Sense Hub, find the application called "Read It or Watch It" (it contains an image of a book with a clapper between the pages)
 4. Click on that Image to open up the Dashboard